yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ### Passing parameters to nextflow pipeline
 Nextflow parameters inside a script are declared by prepending to a variable name with the prefix *params*, separated by dot character (e.g., params.reads).
 Parameters thus specified in script are used by default.
 The parameter can also be specified on the commandline by prefixing the parameter name with a double dash character (e.g., --reads).

-Here is an example to declare input files for *fastqc* software inside the script (NOT for running the command on terminal):
+Here is an example to declare parameters (here, input files) to *fastqc* software inside Nextflow script (NOT for running the command on terminal):

 ```nextflow
 params.reads = "$baseDir/data/*_{1,2}.fq.gz"
 input_ch = Channel.fromPath(params.reads)
 ```
-One can also override the default parameter values (here files inside `$baseDir/data/` directory) by passing them in Nextflow commandline when executing script as shown below:
+One can also override parameter values (here files inside `$baseDir/data/` directory) in nextflow script by passing the parameters in commandline when executing script as shown below:

 ```bash
 nextflow run fastqc.nf --reads data2/*_{1,2}_subset.fq.gz
 ```
-Please note that *data2* folder has different samples (i.e., lymphnode4a samples) than the ones (i.e.,lung3e samples) in *data* folder which was used earlier by default.
+Please note that *data2* folder has different samples (i.e., lymphnode4a samples) than the ones (i.e.,lung3e samples) in *data* folder which was used by default.
 You can see that *fastqc* analysis was performed on a new set of samples now as shown below:

 ```
 ls -l $PWD/work/**/*